diskoverdata/diskover-docs/source_files/user_media_edition_imf_package_validator_plugin.md

 #### Successful Validation

 Here is an example of a successful validation report upon clicking the <img src="images/icon_diskover_imf_report.png" alt="test" width="22" /> icon.
-- The report will be displayed in a new tab.
+- The report is displayed in a new tab.
 - At the top you can see the global validation status for the package, as well as the status per file.
 - All items inside a package need to successfully pass validation in order for the package to be valid.